leminlimez/Lock-Master/README.md

 # Lock Master
 Customize the iOS Locking Experience!

-**Note: This will NOT work on "semi-jailbreaks" such as Seratonin.** It needs the backboardd to be resigned.
-Please do not create github issues asking me to add support for them, your issue will be deleted.
+**Note: This will NOT work on "semi-jailbreaks" such as Serotonin,** as backboardd needs to be resigned for this tweak to work.
+Please do not create an issue asking me to add support for them, your issue will be deleted.

 Supports iOS 14.0+
 iPads are currently not supported, sorry for the inconvenience.